mrktrnbll/cryptographic-teaching-tool/README.md

 ### Requirements
 The key requirement to get started building or developing with this project is [pnpm](https://pnpm.io/) a node package manager.
 It was used throught the development of this project and no other package managers have been tested or used so I cannot guarantee that any others would work without issue. **Please install this on you machine before continuing.**

+**DUE TO MAX UPLOAD SIZE OF MOODLE SUBMISSION** - you will need to add the enigma 3D model asset to the ```enigma-app/public/lamp_changed``` folder.
+The folder **must** be named ```lamp_changed``` as it is referenced as such in the codebase.
+It is a static file that is not changeable by users so this is not a "hardcoded" value by definition - *I think*.
+You can access and download this folder form the github repo itself [here](https://github.com/mrktrnbll/cryptographic-teaching-tool/tree/main/enigma-app/public/lamp_changed)

 ## Build instructions

 Fistly you should run ```pnpm install``` to ensure you have all project dependencies installed.